Home » Cardiovascular Health » Heart Disease Risk Factors » Drinking and Smoking

 • Stopping smoking is important.
 Never give up trying

 By now, everyone knows that cigarette smoking is one of the worst activities there are for health.
 Cancer, emphysema, and chronic bronchitis are just a few of many health problems associated with smoking.
 There is also a proven effect on cholesterol.
 Smoking cigarettes increases the body’s cholesterol level which leads to heart disease and stroke.
 It is extremely important to monitor your cholesterol.
-Smoking kills more people every year than any other disease or accidents.
+Smoking kills more every year than any other disease or accidents.
 There are many reasons for quitting smoking, lowering your cholesterol level will help to reduce your risk of heart attack and other heart diseases.

 If you have high cholesterol, smoking can be a leading contributor.
 High cholesterol smoking can be deadly if something is not done about it as soon as possible high cholesterol smoking can cause not only you but your family as well an altered lifestyle at best, at worst your death.